Dan Newhouse

-Newhouse was one of ten House Republicans who voted to impeach Donald Trump during Trump's second impeachment, and one of two Republicans to vote for impeachment and win reelection in 2022, along with David Valadao of California.
+Newhouse was among the ten House Republicans who voted to impeach Donald Trump during his second impeachment.
+Benefiting from Washington state's blanket primary system and crowded primary, Newhouse advanced to the general election with 25.5% of the total vote, despite only garnering approximately one-third of the votes cast by Republicans.
+Newhouse is one of two Republicans to vote for impeachment and win renomination and reelections in 2022 and 2024, along with David Valadao of California.

 Early life and career

 Newhouse was born in Sunnyside, east of Yakima.
 His father's family was Dutch.
 His parents and all his siblings graduated from Washington State University.
 Newhouse's father Irv served in the Washington State House and Senate for 34 years, retiring in 1998.

 Newhouse graduated from Washington State with a Bachelor of Science degree in agricultural economics in 1977.
 In college, he was a member of Alpha Gamma Rho fraternity.
 He also is a graduate of the Washington Agriculture and Forestry Leadership Program.

 Early career

 Newhouse served four terms in the Washington House of Representatives from 2003 to 2009, representing the 15th district in eastern Yakima County, his father's old district.
 In 2009, Christine Gregoire, then the governor of Washington, appointed Newhouse to head the Washington State Department of Agriculture.
 Newly elected governor Jay Inslee did not reappoint Newhouse as agriculture director in 2013.